 Category: Science Fiction

 In 2050, Leon Turner is an eighteen-year-old boy living alone in Ithaca, New York.
 [The opening line of your query needs to hook an agent immediately, so try to start with a point of intrigue or conflict!]
 His parents back home think he’s studying artificial intelligence at Cornell University on a full scholarship.
 In reality, Leon was second place on the waitlist.
 [These sentences, for example, could provide content for that first line–Leon is lying to his parents, but he thinks he has a way to fix his troubles.]
-Now, he has three things: enough funds for six months of living costs, a budding new friendship with the local library night worker called Ben, and a crazy plan to prove Cornell wrong [wrong about what? that he’s not capable enough?] and achieve his dream.
+Now, he has three things: enough funds for six months of living costs, a budding new friendship with the local library night worker called Ben, and a crazy plan to prove Cornell wrong and achieve his dream.
 [This opening paragraph gives us a lot of background on Leon, which is great for the actual manuscript.
 But agents are reading hundreds of query letters a day, so yours needs to be succinct and to the point–tell us who your story’s protagonist is, what they want (goal), and what’s standing in their way (conflict).]
 [I agree, emphasize the conflict.
 We’re told Leon has enough funds for six months of living, but could you word it in a more urgent way?
 “Now, he only has three things: just enough funds to scrape a living for six months”, for example.
 Similarly, what is interesting about Ben that he warrants mentioning?
 We learn later in the query that he’s a talented hacker, so consider including that up here to keep the interest high, and to hint at the conflict!
 My next suggestion, which applies broadly for a query letter, is that the specific trumps the general.
 So if you write, ‘prove Cornell wrong and achieve his dream’, tell us exactly what he’s proving Cornell wrong about, and what his dream is.
 These are all details that will make your manuscript stand out!]